chkyass/Dominoes/README.md

 You can not drop a domino on an already occupied space.
 As the game progresses, the grid fills, the loser is the first player who can not place his domino.

-## IA Player
+## AI Player
-To choose the best move the IA Player generate a tree of all possibilities to a given depth.
+To choose the best move the AI Player generate a tree of all possibilities of moves to a given depth.
 Then using the AlphaBeta algorithm it choose the best move.
-The IA can be imporved by using multithreading, a better heuristic and exploiting symetries.
+The AI can be imporved by using multithreading, a better heuristic and exploiting symetries.

 ## Test
-By default the code launch a keyboard player for the user and an IA player to play with.
+By default the code launch a keyboard player for the user and an AI player to play with.
 A graphical interface of the game board is displayed and updated in live.
 To play run Game.java